Mayada92/nurtured-hub/src/content/projects/monshaat-bootcamp-en.md

     caption: ""
 ---

+**AI for Business Development Bootcamp | October 13-15, 2024**

-Led a 3-day bootcamp on AI applications in business development for entrepreneurs and SME owners.
+Led 3-day intensive bootcamp on AI applications in business development for entrepreneurs and SME owners in Saudi Arabia's Eastern Province.
 The bootcamp focused on helping participants understand and implement AI solutions in their businesses through hands-on generative AI projects.

 ## Bootcamp Overview